Cookies on the Gambling Commission website

 What we do

-We impact on this area by regulating and working with partners to ensure gambling products and services are designed and operated in a fair manner.
-This can include setting requirements for testing products and ongoing monitoring of their operation to ensure customers are not being disadvantaged.
-We require all products to operate in accordance with a set of lawful terms and conditions.
+Our impact here is through our regulation and through working with partners to ensure gambling products and services are designed and operated fairly.
+This includes setting requirements for product testing and ongoing monitoring of their operation to ensure consumers are not being disadvantaged.
+We require all products to operate under a set of lawful terms and conditions.

-We also require licensees to take steps to help customers understand their products and services so they can make informed choices about whether to participate.
-We approve third party Alternative Dispute Resolution (ADR) providers and require licensees to ensure consumers are made aware of their rights regarding complaints and are encouraged to exercise them if things go wrong.
+We also require licensees to take steps to help consumers understand products and services so they can make informed choices about whether to participate.
+We approve and supervise third party Alternative Dispute Resolution (ADR) providers who provide independent services for disputes.
+We also require licensees to ensure consumers are made aware of their rights to complain and are encouraged to exercise these if things go wrong.
 We use the evidence we collect to identify key customer concerns to help us target our resources.

 Outcomes